 - Effective Support: When you’re facing a security issue, time is of the essence.
-At JetRails, we pick up the phone 24/7 and respond to tickets within 15 minutes.
-Approximately 90% of the time, the first person to answer the phone or receive your ticket will be the one to address your request or issue.
+At JetRails, we provide 24/7 support.
 We believe in having Magento hosting experts at the ready so that we can solve problems quickly and effectively.

 - Partnerships & Collaboration: Security is a team effort.
 By collaborating with companies like MageOne, OpenMage, Cloudflare, SanSec, Sucuri, Bolt, OneStepCheckout, and Section.io, along with a variety of the best Magento agencies and tech providers, we share key information and constantly work toward outstanding security for our clients.

 While a lot can be blocked with managed hosting and firewalling solutions, sites still need security patches for more holistic security and to achieve security compliance.
 If you’re not installing security patches, you’re not keeping your Magento site PCI compliant.

 The two authorities that are releasing patches for Magento 1 are Mage-One and OpenMage.